Table of contents

 Tate Shiho Gatame - club Judo Judo Club Villeneuvois - Clubeo

 Chest should go against chest.
-Arms should go underneath his arms, elbows can be raised to block opponent’s arms upwards, hands should grab each other under opponent’s neck palms together.
-Head should go to ground next to his.
-Legs should be positioned so that knees are outside opponent’s legs but feet go inside to grab them.
+Arms should go underneath his arms.
+Elbows can be raised to block Uke’s arms upwards.
+Hands should grab each other palms together under Uke’s neck.
+Head should go to the ground next to his.
+Legs should be positioned so that knees are outside Uke’s legs but feet go inside to grab them.

-In the video this technique is done slightly differently as one of opponent’s arms gets crushed and the feet don’t go inside opponent’s legs but instead against them to squeeze them.
+In the video this technique is done slightly differently as one of Uke’s arms gets crushed and Tori’s feet don’t go inside Uke’s legs but instead against them to squeeze them.

 video